Gerelen/NewSeniorProject/README.md

 5. Now, that we have the environment installed, we will need to install the CARLA Python library.

-# Instruction on how to install the CARLA Python Library:
+# Instruction on how to install the CARLA's Python Library:

 1. Navigate to CARLA_0.9.5\PythonAPI\carla\dist
 2. Once inside that folder you will need to install easy_install, with the command: `pip install setuptools`